Vistage Live podcast

 Editor’s Note: This is part of a series examining the impact of generative AI on business operations, including creativity, innovation, management, and hybrid and remote working.

-However, with the advent of generative AI like ChatGPT, we are on the cusp of realising the full potential of remote and hybrid work by reducing — while not eliminating — the benefits of office visits.
+With the advent of generative AI like ChatGPT, we are on the cusp of realising the full potential of remote and hybrid work by reducing — while not eliminating — the benefits of office visits.
 AI is not just a futuristic buzzword; it’s a transformative force that’s reshaping the workplace and redefining the meaning of work itself.

 More in this series